themejuice/tj/README.md

 ```

 #### Setup VVV:
 This command will _only_ setup [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).
-Tt will not prompt you to create a new site. _This is automatically run when you create your first site_
+It will not prompt you to create a new site. _This is automatically run when you create your first site_
 ```bash
 tj init
 ```